-A claim construction (or "Markman") hearing for the U.S. District Court matters is scheduled to occur on December 17, 2018.
+A claim construction (or "Markman") hearing for the U.S. District Court matters was held on December 17, 2018.
+On March 6, 2019, a claim construction order construing various claim terms in the patents in suit was issued.
 A trial for the U.S. District Court matters is scheduled to occur in March 2020.